Cautionary Note Regarding Forward-looking Statements

 - our business is subject to changes in the prices of copper, gold, silver, nickel, cobalt, vanadium and platinum group metals;

-- we have claims and legal proceedings against two of our subsidiaries;
+- we have claims and legal proceedings against one of our subsidiaries;

 - our business is subject to significant risk and hazards associated with mining operations;

-- our failure to identify attractive acquisition candidates or joint ventures with strategic partners or our inability to successfully integrate acquired mineral properties or successfully manage joint ventures impacts our business;
+- our failure to identify attractive acquisition candidates or joint ventures with strategic partners or our inability to successfully integrate acquired mineral properties or successfully manage joint ventures;

 - our business is extensively regulated by the United States and foreign governments as well as local governments;